-The Company will take all reasonable precautions to safeguard property entrusted to it.
-In the absence of negligence on its part, however, the Company is not responsible for loss, destruction or damage or unauthorised use by others of such property.
-The Company will use its best efforts to ensure quality and timely delivery of all artwork, printed matter and other materials.
+The Company will take all reasonable precautions to safeguard any property entrusted to it.
+In the absence of negligence on its part, however, the Company is not responsible for loss, destruction or damage, or unauthorised use by others of such property.
+The Company will use its best efforts to ensure the quality and timely delivery of all artwork, printed matter, and other materials.
 The Company will use its best efforts to guard against any loss arising from the failure of its suppliers, media, or others to perform in accordance with their commitments but the Company is not responsible for failure on their part.
-The Company cannot in any way be held responsible for quality, price, performance or delivery of materials made or supplied by others where the work has been placed directly by the Customer or his agents.
+The Company cannot in any way be held responsible for the quality, price, performance, or delivery of materials made or supplied by others where the work has been placed directly by the Customer or his agents.

 All materials or property belonging to the Customer, as well as work performed, may be retained as security until all just claims against the Customer are satisfied.

 RIGHTS OF OWNERSHIP